by Nguyen Van Thanh

 - Airborne Division!

 - Airborne Division!"
-So there were no more Airborne Division positions left in
+So there were no more Airborne Division positions left in the course 28th.

 Back to unit selection.
 Someone selected Parachute, someone selected Rangers, or Marines, and so on.
 Guns were waiting for us.